 Wealthyhood is a new investment platform on the scene that offers some unique features, such as commission-free investing in ETFs and the ability to get a free ETF share worth up to £200.
 For this review, I created a portfolio and made my first deposit.
 The app is easy to use and has a clean interface.
 At a low monthly fee for automating investments in ETFs, the DIY portfolio creator is very easy to use.

-In addition, I like that the web app is designed to be user-friendly and beginner-friendly.
+In addition, I like that the web app design is user-friendly with beginners in focus.
 There are plenty of personalisation and automation features to help you make informed investment decisions.

-However, at this time there are no customer reviews available and there are no mobile apps yet (planned to be released in the coming months).
+However, at this time, there are no customer reviews available, and there are no mobile apps yet (planned to be released in the coming months).
 The Wealthyhood team seem to be active on LinkedIn and Instagram with good engagement with followers.
-Overall, Wealthyhood seems like a safe investment app and is definitely worth trying out.
+Overall, Wealthyhood seems like a safe investment app and is worth trying out.

 Have you tried Wealthyhood?
 What did you think?
-Let us know in the comments below.
+Let me know in the comments below.